-Grocery retailers are finding new ways to meet customer demands, specifically by embracing micro-fulfillment centers for online orders.
-Once the grocery retail industry made the transition from strictly brick and mortar to including e-commerce back in 2018, this changed the game for grocery retailers across all boards. [i]
+Grocery retailers are finding new ways to meet customer demands.
+Specifically by embracing micro- grocery fulfillment centers for online orders.
+Once the grocery retail industry made the transition to including e-commerce back in 2018, the game changed for grocery retailers across all boards. [i]

 “According to the report, retailers like Target, Amazon, Kroger and others have invested $28 billion in e-commerce in just the last 18 months.” [i]